It's true...macaroni salad is typically a summer salad. But, I'm here to tell you, this Amish Macaroni Salad is great all year long!!

-My husband and I have completely different views on whether potato salads or macaroni salads make the best summer side salads.
+My husband and I have completely different views on whether potato salad or macaroni salad make the best side salads for summer parties.
 I will almost always gravitate to potato salad first.
-I've got lots of potato salad recipes on this blog; Creamy Dill and Cucumber Potato Salad, Turmeric Potato Salad, and Mom's Potato Salad just to name a few.
+I've got lots of potato salad recipes on this blog.

-This recipe for Amish Macaroni Salad might be a tad different from other recipes you've seen.
-Sure, it has all the usual ingredients you'd find in Amish Macaroni Salad; celery salt, vinegar, mustard, and sugar.
+This recipe for Amish Macaroni Salad might be a tad different from other macaroni salad recipes you've made.
+Sure, it has all the usual ingredients you'd find in regular macaroni salad: celery salt, vinegar, mustard, and mayonnaise.

 Homemade Macaroni Salad vs. Store Bought Macaroni Salad